NEFSC/READ-PDB-COLLABORATIONS/README.md

 - Consider contributing a function or code example (code you've shared more than once over email is a good candidate), see our contribution guidelines to get started.
 Reach out to one of the formal repository collaborators if you don't see a sub-directory pertinent to your function or example.
 - Adapt one of the code examples for your own application.
-- Use functions contained in this repository by 1) forking a copy of the repository to your local machine and load the function by sourcing the corresponding .R file (recommended approach) or 2) download a copy of the .R file containing the function to your local machine and source.
+- Use functions contained in this repository by 1) cloning or forking a copy of the repository to your local machine and load the function by sourcing the corresponding .R file (recommended approach) or 2) download a copy of the .R file containing the function to your local machine and source.

 ### Contribution guidelines